 Kundalini is the ancient Sanskrit name for the primal life force that animates all living beings.
 The activation of this energy, also known as Holy Spirit, Chi, or Prana, initiates the process of spiritual growth by unifying our body, mind, and soul.
 Since it originates from the Divine Source, it leads into an expanded state of consciousness and interconnects us with all living beings – and ultimately God.

 Before we divulge more on this, let’s get familiar with the concept of Twin Flames.

 Within us, all lies specks of Almighty God – a composition of both the energies feminine and masculine.
 Tiny rays of God are also not a male or a female.
 Both the energies, masculine and feminine, rest in God.
 Shiva and Shakti the masculine and feminine energy; this is why Lord Shiva is also known as Ardhnarishwar Shiva.

 Both the atoms are combined in these rays until not manifested on the physical plane.
 In its first manifestation on the physical plane, these tiny rays are manifested in the feminine and masculine flames.
 These feminine and masculine flames are called twin flames or twin souls.

 Everything in the world is manifested in duality (the male and the female).
 Therefore, every soul has its counter soul called a twin soul or twin flame.
 One-half of the soul manifests the masculine side, and the other manifests in the feminine side.
 The destiny of the twin souls is to reunite and get liberation at the end of the soul life cycle.

 These twin flames remain tied together with a crystal chord throughout its entire soul life journey on the physical and astral planes.
-Due to the karmic reasons, these two flames are departed, and then they further continue their life learning until the reunion and the liberation.
+Due to the karmic reasons, these two flames are departed, and then they further continued their life learning until the reunion and the liberation.

 Twin Flames are feminine and masculine counterpart energy of the same energy on the same frequency.